Outsourcing: Variations

 Strategic consultancy includes for business process improvement.

-Across relocations from 2018–2023, firms often combined direct investments with contract manufacturing; for example, in Vietnam both direct and contract moves expanded, while Mexico showed a relatively balanced split between direct and contract manufacturing among existing suppliers.
-Overall, only about one-third of observed moves went to a single destination, underscoring a portfolio approach to supply chain resilience rather than a simple shift from one country to another.

 Innovation outsourcing

+Innovation outsourcing involves finding a suitable supplier to provide the innovation necessary to bring new and up to date products and services to the market, and is especially important where a business would otherwise need to take on a significant amount of new knowledge in order to undertake its own innovation.

 When offshore outsourcing knowledge work, firms heavily rely on the availability of technical personnel at offshore locations.
 One of the challenges in offshoring engineering innovation is a reduction in quality.

 Co-sourcing

-Co-sourcing is a hybrid of internal staff supplemented by an external service provider.
-Co-sourcing can minimize sourcing risks, increase transparency, clarity and lend toward better control than fully outsourced.

-Co-sourcing services can supplement internal audit staff with specialized skills such as information risk management or integrity services, or help during peak periods, or similarly for other areas such as software development or human resources.
+Co-sourcing is a hybrid which joins together internal staff and staff from an external service provider.
+Co-sourcing can reduce sourcing risks, increase transparency and clarity, and lead toward better control than full outsourcing.
+For example, co-sourcing audit services can supplement an internal audit team, bringing in specialist skills such as information risk management or integrity services, or help during peak periods, in assist in a similar way in other areas such as software development and human resources.